rosano/joybox/os-app/open-guide/text.en.md

 </div>

+Joybox helps you organize links audio and video links.
+You can add them to your collection, with tags if needed, and then go through them based on your mood.

+You can also share a playlist from multiple platforms in one place.

 # Add with one click

 The following 'bookmarklets' can be dragged to your browser's favourites to do something special.